 Dr. Sackey received her undergraduate degree from Dartmouth College, and her medical degree from Geisel School of Medicine at Dartmouth.
 She is a Trustee of Dartmouth College and served on the Geisel Board of Advisors.
 Dr. Sackey has served on many other boards, including the Management Sciences for Health (MSH), Foundation for African Relief (FAR) and is current member of the Board of Directors for the Shapiro Institute for Education and Research at BIDMC and HMS.

 Monica Carson, PhD

+University of California, Riverside

-Professor and Chair of Biomedical Sciences S. Sue Johnson Presidential Endowed Chair
+Professor and Chair of Biomedical Sciences

+S. Sue Johnson Presidential Endowed Chair

+Director of the Center for Glial-Neuronal Interactions

+Alternate for Deborah Deas